Samuel Cupples chose the Romanesque style – more typically found in a church or city hall – for his house on West Pine Boulevard.

 Decorative inspiration from nature informs the house's exterior ornamentation of intertwining leaves and vines as well as the extensive woodcarving of the interior.
 A floral motif dominated the original wallpapers that one sees in the vintage photographs displayed in Cupples House today.
 Indeed, every room but the grand hall and the staff rooms at Cupples House were papered.
 (See vintage photos and floor plans of Cupples House.)

 It is this vision that one finds still today.
 The decorative detail of the interior and exterior of Cupples House fixes the house to its time while also permitting Saint Louis University to use the Cupples House as a gallery space for fine art, furniture and American glass.
-The strength of its design elements permit the inclusion and display of artifacts without subverting the integrity and beauty of the residence.
+The strength of its design elements permits the inclusion and display of artifacts without subverting the integrity and beauty of the residence.